NFTs May Be Central to the Emerging ‘Internet of Value,’ Say Experts at Pulver VON3

 Web 3 has been coined by some of Pulver’s contemporaries as the “Internet of Value” because individuals will have complete control of all their assets on the internet without an intermediary.
 This new reality would mean that the economic world we know today would completely shift, say proponents.

-“The tools are there, the value to be created is there, it requires one thing: imagination,” said Pulver.
+“The tools are there, the value to be created is there, it requires one thing: Imagination,” said Pulver.

 Non-fungible tokens are the reason Web 3 could be critical to the creative community, the summit heard.
 NFTs are defined by Bret Kinsella, VON3 panelist and founder and CEO of Voicebot.ai, as the “bridge between Web 2 and Web 3.”